+TRA AINING AND REPORTING

+1) Describe how employees will be tr ained on the Organic Fraud Prevention Plan and any updates that are made.

+. , · ·

+2) 2) Describe process that will be taken for reporting suspected organic fraud to both GCIAOCP and the National

+Organic Program (NOP).

+MC ONITORING

-- 1) Describe the monitoring practices and verifications tools to assess the effectiveness of the Organic Fraud Prevention Plan.
-This should include: - a) How often this plan is reviewed and updated. - b) How do you determine this plan is adequate and effective in mitigating and preventing organic fraud.
+1) Describe the monitoring practi ces and verifications tools to assess the effectiveness of the Organic Fraud

+Prevention Plan.
+This should include:

+b) How do you determine this plan is adequate and effective in mitigating and preventing organic fraud.